Read This Before Your First Forest Bathing Session.

 It’s not another fad.

-Forest bathing is backed by decades of research on stress hormones, immune support, inflammation reduction, heart rate variability, and mental health.
+Forest bathing is backed by decades of research.
+The research has shown forest bathing can lower stress hormones, improve immune support, decrease inflammation, improve heart rate variability, and promotes better mental health.
+You don’t need to “believe” in anything.
+You just need to show up.

 Mistake #1: Treating It Like a Hike